 Technology Tales

-Adventures & experiences in contemporary technology
+Adventures in consumer and enterprise technology

 SAS Data Step Hash Objects and Memory

 Using hash objects in SAS data step code offers some great advantages from the speed point of view; having a set of data in memory rather than on disk makes things much faster.
 However, that means that you need to keep more of an eye on the amount of memory that’s being used.
-The first thing is to work out how much memory is available and it’s not necessarily the total amount installed on the system or, for that matter, the amount of memory per processor on a multi-processor system.
+The first thing is to work out how much memory is available, and it’s not necessarily the total amount installed on the system or, for that matter, the amount of memory per processor on a multiprocessor system.
 What you really need is the number, in bytes, that is stored in the XMRLMEM system option and here’s a piece of code that’ll do just that:

 data _null_;